-Hackney GT describes itself as a cycle clothing and fashion label and its new summer 2017 designs live up to this billing.
-They’re a bit different from the run-of-the-mill.
+Hackney GT describes itself as a cycle clothing and fashion label and its new summer 2018 short sleeved jersey designs live up to their billing.

 The brand has made some technical improvements in the fabrics and materials used this year.
 You still get Belgian polyester main panels and lycra side panels and sleeves.
 But the latter have been redesigned and Hackney GT has a new zip with a better grip and improved zip garage.